 After a challenging year for families, a staff working party came together and launched a campaign to encourage families to donate any good quality uniform to be redistributed and this service was open to all.
 We were inundated with good quality donations from our generous school community and this led to having an excellent level of stock available for families using the service.”

 Co-op Academy Friarswood in Newcastle-Under-Lyme runs their Uniform Exchange every Monday and it has become more and more popular with parents and carers.
-The academy wanted to help their families and community by offering the exchange so that the uniform gets the maximum use.
-All donated uniforms are sent to the office where it is sorted by Mrs. Bebbington.
+The Academy wanted to help their families and community by offering the exchange so that the uniform gets the maximum use.

 Co-op Academy Friarswood Uniform Exchange team said: “Here at Co-op Academy Friarswood, we are very conscious of these things but also about looking after our planet.
 We think that uniform needs to be used for as long as possible to avoid any unnecessary waste going into landfill.